 What is a Payment Gateway?

 A payment gateway is the service that actually sends all of your credit card transactions to your credit card processors.
 It also sends you a message from your credit card processor that lets you know a transaction has been authorized.
 Some payment gateways also automatically add tax and screen for fraud.
-There’s no way for you to charge someone’s credit card unless you’re using a payment gateway–it’s simply an essential part of the process in verifying that someone’s authorized to use a credit card (and that they are who they say they are).
+There’s no way for you to charge someone’s credit card unless you’re using a payment gateway.
+It’s simply an essential part of the process in verifying that someone’s authorized to use a credit card.

 Do I Need a Virtual Terminal and a Payment Gateway?